bandframework/Bfrescox/README.md

 The [user and developer guides](https://bfrescox.readthedocs.io) are available on ReadTheDocs.
 Examples are available as a [Jupyter book](https://bandframework.github.io/Bfrescox).

+Please refer to the [Frescox documentation](https://github.com/LLNL/Frescox) for all information regarding the use of Frescox.

 ## Citation

+Please refer to the [Frescox documentation](https://github.com/LLNL/Frescox) for any information on citing the use of their software.

 Please use the following to cite the use of either Bfrescox or Bfrescoxpro.